carolinafishes/carolinafishes.github.io/_posts/software/2019-08-02-TOAST_manual.md

 Update R prior to going any further
 <br>
 <br>
-<a href='https://carolinafishes.github.io/software/TOAST_manual2/'>Part 2 focuses on gathering public data using BUSCO.</a> Note that ONLY LINUX users can use BUSCO!
+<a href='https://carolinafishes.github.io/software/TOAST_manual2/'>Part 2 focuses on gathering public data using BUSCO.</a> Note that ONLY MAC and LINUX users can use BUSCO!
 <br>
 <br>
 <a href='https://carolinafishes.github.io/software/TOAST_manual3/'>Part 3 focuses on visualization of missing data patterns and alignment assembly</a>.
 This functionality works on all platforms.